How to find the best house sitters for your home and pets

 The best sitters with great profiles and extensive experience do tend to get snapped up quickly.

-Confirm all the details
+Confirm all the details of your house sit

 Once agreed verbally, always reconfirm all the details by email.
 This avoids any misunderstanding over dates, handovers, expectations, etc. It’s important that both parties confirm back to each other in writing.
 This way there is no possibility of a misunderstanding.